gordon-cs/gordon-360-ui/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 Read the user guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

-Make sure Node.js is set up on your machine (https://nodejs.org/en/)
+Make sure Node.js is set up on your machine.
+The project uses version `9.11.1` as later versions break it.

-To run the app for the first time, run the following commands:

-- `npm install`
-- `npm start`
+- Download the latest release of NVM (Node Version Manager) from [here](https://github.com/coreybutler/nvm-windows/releases). `Select nvm-setup.zip`.
+    - Extract the file and run it, making sure to install it to the account you are logged into (example: if you're logged in as anthony.aardvark, make sure it installs to anthony.aardvark and not cct.service).
+If it says Node is already installed, proceed anyway.
+    - After the installation completes, open a terminal and run these commands in order:
+      - `nvm install 9.11.1`
+      - `nvm use 9.11.1`
+    - Close the terminal.

 The app will open in a browser at <http://localhost:3000>.